jenyss/jira-reporting-made-easy/README.md

 * Bottleneck Detection - Automated identification of slow-moving tickets and process inefficiencies
 * Data Validation - Built-in checks for impossible transitions and date inconsistencies

+If you have any questions or would like to collaborate, feel free to reach out to me on LinkedIn.
+You're more than welcome!

 ## How-To

 **Prerequisites** to run the **JIRA Ticket Cycle Time & State Workflow Analytics agent** with an MCP connection, you need: